History of Bulgaria: First Bulgarian Empire (681–1018)

 Under the reign of Asparuh Bulgaria expanded southwest after the Battle of Ongal and Danubian Bulgaria was created.

 During the Late Roman Empire, several Roman provinces covered the territory that comprises present-day Bulgaria: Scythia (Scythia Minor), Moesia (Upper and Lower), Thrace, Macedonia (First and Second), Dacia (Coastal and Inner, both south of Danube), Dardania, Rhodope and Haemismontus, and had a mixed population of Byzantine Greeks, Thracians and Dacians, most of whom spoke either Greek or variants of Vulgar Latin.
 Several consecutive waves of Slavic migration throughout the 6th and the early 7th centuries led to a dramatic change of the demographics of the region and its almost complete Slavicisation.

 Miniature 47 from the Constantine Manasses Chronicle, 14 century: The arabs attacking Constantinople during the reign of emperor Leo III.

 The son and heir of Asparuh, Tervel, became ruler in the beginning of 8th century when the Byzantine emperor Justinian II asked Tervel for assistance in recovering his throne, for which Tervel received the region Zagore from the Empire and was paid large quantities of gold.
 He also received the Byzantine title "Caesar".
 Years later, the emperor decided to betray and attack Bulgaria, but his army was crushed in the battle of Anhialo.
 After the death of Justinian II, the Bulgarians continued their crusades against the empire and in 716 they reached Constantinople.
 The threat of both the Bulgarians and the Arab menace in the east, forced the new emperor Theodosius III, to sign a peace treaty with Tervel.
 The successor, Leo III the Isaurian had to deal with an army of 100,000 Arabs led by Maslama ibn Abd al-Malik and a fleet of 2,500 ships that were laying siege on Constantinople in the year 717.
 Relying on his treaty with Bulgaria, the emperor asked Khan Tervel to help him deal with the Arab invasion.
 Tervel accepted and the Arabs were decimated outside the walls of the city.
 The fleet was heavily damaged with the help of Greek fire.
 The remaining ships were destroyed by a storm, in an attempt to flee.
 So the Second Arab Siege of Constantinople ended.
-After the reign of Tervel, there were frequent changes in the ruling houses, which lead to instability and political crisis.
+After the reign of Tervel, there were frequent changes in the ruling houses, which led to instability and political crisis.

 Decades later, in 768, Telerig of the house Dulo, ruled Bulgaria.
-His military campaign against Constantine V in the year 774, proved to be unsuccessful.
+His military campaign against Constantine V in the year 774 proved to be unsuccessful.
 Thrilled with his success against Telerig, the Byzantine Emperor dispatched a fleet 2,000 ships loaded with horsemen.
 This expedition proved to be a failure, because of strong northern winds near Mesembria.
 Telerig was aware of the increased presence of spies in the capital Pliska.
-To decrease this Byzantine influence, he sent a letter to the emperor in which he asks for refuge in Constantinople and wants to know which Byzantine spies can help him.
-Knowing their names, he slaughters every agent in the capital.
+To decrease this Byzantine influence, he sent a letter to the emperor in which he askes for refuge in Constantinople and wants to know which Byzantine spies can help him.
+Knowing their names, he slaughtered every agent in the capital.
 His rule marked the end of the political crisis.